It’s a Journey

 Fan Club

 In addition to ceiling fans in every room in our house except the kitchen and the bathroom, I have strategically placed fans to help me through the hot flashes.
-The fans in the kitchen and the bathroom also pull double duty as travel fans whenever I take a trip.
-The bathroom fan runs off USB power so I can run it off my laptop or one of those little USB power supplies.
+The fan in the bedroom also pulls double duty as a travel fan whenever I take a trip.

 I actually have two fans in my office, one high and one low so the air circulates nicely whenever I’m working on a writing project, or working on the podcast.
 I also have a handheld fan I take out with me on excursions.